sabinem/sabinem.github.io/treehouse_index.md

 We started from scratch with pure Python, no frameworks:

 ### [Project 1: Build a Soccer League](https://github.com/sabinem/python_techdegree_project1_soccer_league)
-This was a simple file-io exercise with some list comprehensions: we had to build a team rooster for soccer and mail letters to the guardians.
+This was a simple **file-io exercise** with some list comprehensions: we had to build a team rooster for soccer and mail letters to the guardians.

 ### [Project 2: Battleship Game](https://github.com/sabinem/python_techdegree_project2_battleshipgame)
-This was a nice exercise for designing classes.
+This was a nice exercise for **designing classes**.
 Battleships, players and board were all candidates for classes.

 ### [Project 3: Worklog filebased](https://github.com/sabinem/python_techdegree_project3_worklog)
 ### [Project 4: Worklog with a database](https://github.com/sabinem/python_techdegree_project4_worklogdb)